timmywil/panzoom/README.md

   disablePan: false,
   disableZoom: false,

+  // Pan only on the X or Y axes
+  disableXAxis: false,
+  disableYAxis: false,

   // The increment at which to zoom
   // adds/subtracts to the scale each time zoomIn/Out is called
   increment: 0.3,